xmidt-org/rpm-package-action/README.md

 ENTRYPOINT ["/entrypoint.sh"]
 ```

-Beyond that you can use any image you want provided github is able to download it.
+Beyond that you can use any image you want provided Github is able to download it.

 ## References